NuGet/docs.microsoft.com-nuget/docs/quickstart/create-and-publish-a-package-using-visual-studio-net-framework.md

 ### Publish with nuget push

-1. Change to the folder containing the `.nupkg` file.
+1. Open a command line and change to the folder containing the `.nupkg` file.

 1. Run the following command, specifying your package name and replacing the key value with your API key: